dextr-cloud/dextr-docs/docs/_pages/Microsoft-Teams-Integration.md

 ![](./Microsoft-Teams-Integration/media/image1.png)

-Enter a name for this App registration and click Register.
+Enter a name for this App registration, select the Platform Type of Web and enter a URI following the below pattern:

+https://(aws region).api.dextr.cloud/flex/api/office365/authorization

+Your AWS Region is the region your Amazon Connect instance is in and follows the AWS regional naming convention.
+For example if your instance is in us-east-1, the URI you enter would be https://us-east-1.api.dextr.cloud/flex/api/office365/authorization

+After that, click Register.

 ![](./Microsoft-Teams-Integration/media/image2.png)